 Package includes return travel on any route for two including car and standard cabin, valid for 12 months from the date of the draw.
 Cabins are available on overnight sailings only.
 The prize is subject to availability, non-transferable or refundable and no cash alternative will be offered.
-Upgrades available on request We're delighted to announce that Robert and Kim Foden are our most recent #MagnusOnTour winners!
+Upgrades available on request.